zukunft/zukunft.com/docs/code_functions_all.md

     \-- form_session_token
         \-- html_base - the hidden anti-csrf field carrying the session token that the server validates on a submit
     \-- form_end_with_submit
-        \-- html_base - end a html form with save, cancel and optional delete buttons
+        \-- html_base - the end of a form with the submit button, the cancel link back to the calling page and
     \-- button_submit
-        \-- html_base - end a html form with save, cancel and optional delete buttons
+        \-- html_base - the end of a form with the submit button, the cancel link back to the calling page and
     \-- form_submit
-        \-- html_base - end a html form with save, cancel and optional delete buttons
+        \-- html_base - the end of a form with the submit button, the cancel link back to the calling page and
     \-- form_input
-        \-- html_base - end a html form with save, cancel and optional delete buttons
+        \-- html_base - the end of a form with the submit button, the cancel link back to the calling page and
     \-- form_input_password
         \-- html_base - a password input with a css-only "show password" toggle (no javascript, see docs/llm/frontend.md)